cartercompbio/NeoPrecis/README.md

 To predict immunogenic neoantigens, the following inputs are required:

 - Somatic Mutations
-  - A VEP-annotated `VCF` file (`examples/case.vep.vcf`)
+  - A VEP-annotated `VCF` file (e.g. `examples/case.vep.vcf`)
-  - Ensure the following VEP options are enabled: --symbol, --hgvs, --canonical
+  - Ensure the following VEP options are enabled: `--symbol`, `--hgvs`, `--canonical`
   - Record the VEP version used, as it is required for subsequent analyses
 - MHC Alleles
-  - An allele list file (`examples/case.mhc.txt`) or an HLA-HD output file (`examples/case_final.result.txt`)
+  - An allele list file (e.g. `examples/case.mhc.txt`) or an HLA-HD output file (e.g. `examples/case_final.result.txt`)
   - It is recommended to use the default IMGT-HLA version provided by HLA-HD to ensure compatibility with MHC-binding predictors.
-Updated IMGT-HLA versions may include rare alleles that are not supported by all predictors
+Updated IMGT-HLA versions may include rare alleles that are not supported by all predictors.
 - RNA Expression (Optional)
   - A STAR-aligned `BAM` file (`examples/caseAligned.sortedByCoord.out.bam`) and an RSEM result file (`examples/case.genes.results`)
   - These files are used to calculate RNA expression levels and RNA allele frequencies, providing additional insights for neoantigen prioritization